-- 1.1 Refer all safeguarding cases including early help to The Wirral Integrated Front Door team(formerly CADT) and to the Police if a crime may have been committed. - 1.2 Identify any safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - 1.3 Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding. - 1.4 Escalate inter-agency concerns and disagreements about a child's wellbeing.
+- 1.1 Refer all safeguarding cases including early help to CADT / MASH and to the Police if a crime may have been committed. - 1.2 Identify any safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - 1.3 Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding. - 1.4 Escalate inter-agency concerns and disagreements about a child's wellbeing.
 Further information on WSCB Escalation Procedures is described in Annexe C - 1.5 Have responsibility to ensure there is a Key Adult for Operation Encompass and the point of contact for Child Sexual Exploitation - 1.6 To ensure that the Local Authority are notified if children are persistently absent or missing from education